-Guide for exercising discretion - if you are concerned that someone is at risk of injury or harm then you can prioritise them, regardless of tenure.
-Questions to consider:
+Guide for using discretion if you are concerned that someone is at risk of injury or harm then you can prioritise them, regardless of tenure type.
+Consider:

-- Does the nature of the repair put them at risk e.g. lack of warmth or security, trip hazard or hygiene risk? - Do they have a physical or mental disability which may make them more vulnerable? - Do their circumstances put them at a higher risk e.g. living alone/unsupported, parent of baby/young children, carer. - Are they struggling to cope due to bereavement, relationship breakdown or recent traumatic event?
+- Does the repair put them at risk e.g. lack of warmth or security, trip hazard or hygiene risk? - Do they have a physical or mental disability making them more vulnerable? - Do their circumstances increase their risk e.g. living alone/unsupported, having a baby/young children, or being a carer. - Are they struggling to cope due to bereavement, relationship breakdown or a recent traumatic event?

-If you are uncomfortable exercising discretion then escalate to your line manager.
+If you are about prioritising a repair then escalate to your line manager.